Contactm.lazar@ tue.nl +31 40 247 3795 Flux 5.129

-Mircea Lazar is an Assistant Professor in the Control Systems group of the Electrical Engineering Faculty at the Eindhoven University of Technology (TU/e).
+Mircea Lazar is an Associate Professor in the Control Systems group of the Electrical Engineering Faculty at the Eindhoven University of Technology (TU/e).
 His main areas of expertise include measurement and control engineering.

 Mircea received both his Dipl.
 Ing. degree (2001) and MSc (2002) in Control Engineering from the Faculty of Automatic Control and Computer Engineering at the ‘Gh.
 Asachi’ Technical University of Iasi.
-He received his PhD. from TU/e in 2006), Eindhoven for his thesis ‘Model predictive control of hybrid systems: stability and robustness’.
-He obtained the EECI (European Embedded Control Institute) PhD award for the best PhD thesis in Europe on Networked and Embedded Control, for the period 2006 – 2007.
+He received the Ph.D. degree in control systems from Eindhoven University of Technology, Eindhoven, The Netherlands, in 2006.
+For this thesis he received the EECI PhD Award for the best thesis in Europe on Control of Complex and Heterogeneous Systems 2006 – 2007.

 No ancillary activities